darkhelmet/verboselogging/posts/finally-mapreduce-for-profit.md

 *This post is part 2 in the Super MongoDB MapReduce Max Out! series.
 [Read Part 1](/2010/03/22/super-mongodb-mapreduce-max-out)*

-Now, from the last post, you might still be wondering what’s the whole point behind this MapReduce stuff?
+Now, from the last post, you might still be wondering what's the whole point behind this MapReduce stuff?
 What can you really do with it?

-Well hold on, I’m going to tell you.
+Well hold on, I'm going to tell you.

 But first, some back story.